Ultra (Ultra album)

-Ultra is the debut studio album by English pop band Ultra, released on 25 January 1999 by East West Records (Warner Music Group).
-Produced by former Tears for Fears member, Ian Stanley, the album showcases the band's characteristic emphasis on musicianship, with vocals and piano by James Hearn, guitar by Michael Harwood, bass by Nick Keynes, and drums and percussion by Jon O'Mahony.
-Although often marketed alongside contemporary boy bands, Ultra distinguished itself by writing and performing its own material, positioning the group as a more instrument-driven pop act.
+Ultra is the debut studio album by English pop band Ultra, released in 1998 by East West Records (Warner Music Group).
+Produced by former Tears for Fears member, Ian Stanley, the album was mainly performed and co-written by James Hearn (vocals), Jon O'Mahony (drums), Nick Keynes (bass) and Michael Harwood (guitar).

-Before its domestic release in the United Kingdom, Ultra achieved notable early success across Southeast Asia and parts of Europe.
-Its first singles, particularly "Say You Do" and "Say It Once" received strong radio support and helped establish the group in overseas markets.
-The album was subsequently rush-released in several Asian territories in mid-1998—such as Indonesia, Thailand, Taiwan, Malaysia, and Hong Kong—followed by a launch in Japan.
-Momentum later extended to Europe, where "Say It Once" topped Italian airplay charts and the band's appearance on the Festivalbar television series significantly boosted their visibility.
-Upon its UK release, the album debuted and peaked at number 37 on the UK Albums Chart.
+Before its domestic release in the United Kingdom, Ultra achieved early success across Southeast Asia.
+Its first singles, particularly "Say You Do" and "Say It Once" helped establish the group in overseas markets.
+The album was subsequently released in several Asian territories in mid-1998, later extended to Europe, where "Say It Once" charted on the Italian airplay charts and the band performed at the country's Festivalbar.

-Critically, Ultra received a mix of praise and reservation.
-Reviewers commended the album's polished arrangements and melodic pop sensibility, noting its blend of funk-inflected tracks and smooth, distinctive production.
-Others, argued that the band's attempt to differentiate itself from manufactured pop was undermined by formulaic songwriting and restrained vocal delivery.
-By late 1998 and early 1999, the album had recorded strong commercial results internationally, including gold-level sales in Italy and Indonesia.
+Critically, some reviewers praised its strong pop melodies, while others criticized it for lacking originality and sounding too similar to other boy bands.
+By early 1999, the album reached gold-level sales in Italy and Indonesia, and debuted and peaked at number 37 on the UK Albums Chart.

 Background

-Ultra was a British pop band from Buckinghamshire, consisting of Michael Harwood (guitar), James Herne (vocals), Jon O'Mahony (drums), and Nick Keynes (bass).
-Formed during the members' school years, the group developed independently by performing in local venues, recording demos, and seeking industry opportunities on their own.
-The band strongly resisted the "boy band" label, emphasizing that they wrote their own music, played their own instruments, and did not employ choreographed dance routines, which they viewed as a gimmick to conceal a lack of musical ability.
+Ultra was a British pop band from Buckinghamshire, consisting of James Herne (vocals), Jon O'Mahony (drums), Nick Keynes (bass) and Michael Harwood (guitar).
+Formed during the members' school years, the group developed independently by performing in local venues.
+The band strongly resisted the "boy band" label, since they wrote their own music and played their own instruments.
 They were managed by Tony Gordon, known for his work with Culture Club and Curiosity Killed the Cat.